 How To Make a DIY Mermaid Sensory Bin

-This post may contain affiliate links and I could earn a small commission at no cost to you.
-However, I will never recommend anything that I do not believe in or use myself.
+Always supervise children during sensory play.
+See full disclaimer here.
+This post may contain affiliate links, which means I may earn a small commission if you make a purchase through these links, at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+I only recommend products I personally use and love!
 You can read more about my disclosure policy here.

-How To Make a Mermaid Sensory Bin
+How To Make A Mermaid Sensory Bin

 What You’ll Need